VydrOz/renaming-files-correctly/README.md

 ## 📖 Context

 Following a personal request from a family member.
-I wrote a script to rename files (type defined in, e.g. ".txt") by removing special characters from a predefined list and replacing spaces with an underscore.
+I wrote a script to rename files (type defined in, e.g. "`.txt`") by removing special characters from a predefined list and replacing spaces with an underscore.

 ## 💡 Informations